 Experts believe improved access to contraception, aided by the ACA’s coverage of IUDs and implants, played a big role.
 If Trump and the Republicans in Congress dismantle Obamacare, that will likely change.
 As will access to coverage for pre-existing conditions like HIV.

 In December, a federal judge in Texas issued a court order barring the government from extending anti-discrimination protections in the Affordable Care Act to transgender health and abortion-related services.

 You have a right to your body.

 At the core of both groups’ struggles is the idea of autonomy: Historically, the bodies of both women and of queer people have been shunned and even criminalized—you don’t personally have to be at risk of becoming pregnant to understand that.

-Even recent Supreme Court decisions supporting LGBT rights have leaned heavily on prior victories for reproductive freedom.
+Even recent Supreme Court decisions supporting LGBTQ rights have leaned heavily on prior victories for reproductive freedom.

 In it’s ruling on Lawrence v Texas, which overturned sodomy laws nationwide, the court borrowed a line from Planned Parenthood of Southeastern Pa. v.
 Casey, which invalidated a law requiring married women to tell their husbands if they were getting an abortion.

 “Matters, involving the most intimate and personal choices a person may make in a lifetime, choices central to personal dignity and autonomy, are central to the liberty protected by the [Constitution],” read the decision.

 “At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.
 Beliefs about these matters could not define the attributes of personhood were they formed under compulsion of the State… It is a promise of the Constitution that there is a realm of personal liberty which the government may not enter.”